cert-manager/website/content/docs/tutorials/README.md

   Learn how to deploy cert-manager on Google Kubernetes Engine and how to configure it to get certificates for Ingress, from Let's Encrypt.
 - [AKS + LoadBalancer + Let's Encrypt](getting-started-aks-letsencrypt/README.md):
   Learn how to deploy cert-manager on Azure Kubernetes Service (AKS) and how to configure it to get certificates for an HTTPS web server, from Let's Encrypt.
-- [Backup and Restore Resources](./backup.md): Backup the cert-manager resources in your cluster and then restore them.
 - [Pomerium Ingress](./acme/pomerium-ingress.md): Tutorial on using the Pomerium Ingress Controller with cert-manager.
 - [Issuing an ACME Certificate using DNS Validation](./acme/dns-validation.md):
   Tutorial on how to resolve DNS ownership validation using DNS01 challenges.